Report a chemical use issue

 Your local council may have rules for community and businesses to follow.
 If a persistent odour is causing you concerns, contact your local Council to discuss the issue.

 If you suspect your agricultural crop, commodity, livestock or land has been affected from another person’s use of an agricultural chemical or from spray-drift, contact the Agriculture Victoria Customer Contact Centre on 136 186.

 To make a report to Agriculture Victoria about a chemical use issue, please use the following contact form or contact the Customer Contact Centre on 136 186.

-For more information about what Agriculture Victoria will do if you make a report, including what information you may be required to provide, see the following fact sheet:
+For more information about what Agriculture Victoria will do if you make a report, including what information you may be required to provide, see the reporting an agricultural chemical use issue page.